There are now 2 possible online modes for units:

 Students are encouraged to actively participate in discussing contemporary clinical and research issues relating to podiatric medicine and surgery.
 Students are expected to attend all sessions and to actively contribute to the learning experience.
 Emphasis is placed on examining contemporary paradigms of clinical practice including the critical appraisal of journal research articles by encouraging targeted literature searching skills.

 - 6 points

-- Students are able to (1) identify and discuss contemporary issues in podiatric medicine and surgery.; (2) explore and critically evaluate the literature in selected relevant areas of podiatric medicine and surgery.; (3) summarise and present key information in relevant areas of podiatric medicine and surgery.; (4) consolidate working within a team, facilitating a small group and presentation skills.; and (5) demonstrate critical thinking ability and research skills to promote lifelong researchers and/or learners..
+Students are able to (1) identify and discuss contemporary issues in podiatric medicine and surgery; (2) explore and critically evaluate the literature in selected relevant areas of podiatric medicine and surgery; (3) summarise and present key information in relevant areas of podiatric medicine and surgery; (4) work within a team, facilitate a small group and demonstrate presentation skills; and (5) demonstrate critical thinking ability and research skills to promote lifelong researchers and/or learners.

 - Unit Coordinator(s)

 - face-to-face contact for up to 3 hours per week for 15 weeks